rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

 ### sqlmanagedinstancedatabase
 Retrieves an Azure SQL Managed Instance Database.
 Refers to the database engine compatible with the latest SQL Server (Enterprise Edition) database engine.
 For more information, see https://docs.microsoft.com/en-us/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview.

-- There is a single argument of type System.String.
+- There are 2 arguments.
+    - azureSqlManagedInstanceDatabaseRubrikId - System.String: Rubrik ID of the Azure SQL Managed Instance Database.
+    - includeSecurityMetadata - System.Boolean: Filter to include the security metadata.
 - Returns AzureSqlManagedInstanceDatabase.
 ### sqlmanagedinstancedatabases
 Retrieves a paginated list of all Azure SQL Managed Instance Databases.

-- There are 7 arguments.
+- There are 8 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.